automl/nas_benchmarks/README.md

 Tabular benchmarks that mimics the hyperparameter and architecture search of a 2-layer fully connected neural network on 3 different UCI regression datasets.

-For more detailed description see:
+For a more detailed description see:

 Towards Reproducible Neural Architecture and Hyperparameter Search